phax/peppol-reporting/README.md

 This library offers a Java domain model for EUSR and TSR reports.

+*Note*: phase4 v2.2.2 and onwards has support for this project.

 ## Data collection

 Data collection needs to happen into your Access Point instances.